Chiefland, Florida: Attractions

 Manatee Springs State Park is located 6 mi west of town; the crystal-clear water is a "first-magnitude" spring that flows directly into the Suwannee River.
 The park offers a full slate of activities, including camping.
 Manatees can be seen in the spring year-round, but especially in late fall and winter, where the constant 72 F temperature of the spring is much warmer than river water.

 The Annual Watermelon Festival is the largest event of the year and dates back to 1954.
 It is held each year on the first Saturday of June and is maintained by the Chiefland Women's Club.

 The Levy County Quilt Museum, founded by the Log Cabin Quilters club, is the only registered quilting museum in the state of Florida.
 Twice a year quilters organize a Quilt Show for local quilters to exhibit their work at the museum.
 The museum is open throughout the year and the collection contains unique items like a quilt made from the ties of two former Presidents, Jimmy Carter and Gerald Ford.
-Open on Tuesday—Saturday, the museum is free to enter and is located just off of Highway Alt 27 on CR134.
+Open on Tuesday—Saturday, the museum is free to enter and is located just off of Highway Alt 27 on CR 134.

 Chief Theatre, home to the Suwannee Valley Players, is located off of Main Street and E, Park Avenue in downtown Chiefland.
 The theatre was built in 1948 as a movie theater till 1984.
 In 1998, the building was purchased and reopened as a Playhouse due to a historic preservation grant.
 The Suwannee Valley Players, the oldest community theater troupe in Levy and its adjacent counties, has performed at Chief Theatre for over 37 years.
 The local theater group presents a new play around every 3 months, these plays include well known titles such as The Importance of Being Earnest and Into the Woods to original plays written by local writers.